 Also, remember airplane cabins are pressurized, meaning before you use a syringe in flight, you will need to remove and replace the plunger to allow pressure equalization.
 After filling your syringe, double check that you have withdrawn the proper amount for injection.

 Traveling across time zones may affect the timing and amount of your insulin doses.
 If you are traveling eastward, you lose time and thus your day is shorter and you may need less insulin.
 When you travel westward you gain time, making your day longer and possibly requiring more insulin.
 Your doctor can recommend any adjustments you may need to make in your insulin regimen.

 Keep your watch set to the time of your travel origin to help you to remember when to take your insulin.
 Reset your watch to local time the morning after you arrive.
-Check your blood sugar level when you land, it may be hard to tell if you are jet lagged or have low blood sugar.
+Check your blood sugar level when you land; it may be hard to tell if you are jet lagged or have low blood sugar.

 You will need to check your blood glucose more often when traveling (at least every 4 to 6 hours).
 In addition, when you travel you may be more active than usual which could lead to low blood sugar levels.